vijayanatarajan-coder/HyperIslandFED26/README.md

 ### Assignment 3

-JavaScript DOM Manipulation - complete script.js, collect all the answers and console.log them on submit.
+JavaScript DOM Manipulation - complete script.js, style and change the labels in the form using only JavaScript.

 ## React Assignments